-Culture shock can be traumatic for anyone!
+Culture shock can be quite traumatic for anyone!
 Those who have traveled abroad know that each and every culture, although interesting, brings an element of shock to any foreigner.
 So imagine the effect Halloween could have on a child who has never experienced such a holiday.

 Following are some tips on how to help your child enjoy Halloween celebrations: